What is radiation?

 decays with emission of an alpha or beta particle, it becomes a new

-element.
+element and may emit gamma rays at the same time.
 One can describe the emissions as gamma, beta and

 alpha radiation.
 All the time, the atom is progressing in one